 Confucius (孔子; pinyin: Kǒngzǐ; lit.
 'Master Kong'; c.
 551 – c.
 479 BCE), born Kong Qiu (孔丘), was a Chinese philosopher of the Spring and Autumn period who is traditionally considered the paragon of Chinese sages.
-Confucius's teachings and philosophy underpin the East Asian culture and society, and remain influential...
+Much of the shared cultural heritage of the Sinosphere originates in the philosophy and...

 Deliberation is the function of the many; action is the function of one.